ablack3/eventflowR/readme.md

 Eventflow expects data in a very specific format outlined in the manual http://www.cs.umd.edu/hcil/eventflow/manual/ .

-This R package contains a function call `write_eventflow()` that makes it easier to write data from R to the format that eventflow understands.
+This R package contains a function called `write_eventflow()` that makes it easier to write data from R to the format that eventflow understands.